Why Narratives Stick: The Science of Storytelling

 Cognitive scientists have long known that narrative activates more of the brain than exposition.
 But only recently have we understood how profound the effect can be.

-In a 2010 Princeton study, neuroscientist Dr. Uri Hasson found that when one person tells a story, the brain of the listener starts to mirror the storyteller’s.
+In a 2010 Princeton study, neuroscientist Dr. Uri Hasson found that when one person tells a story, the listener’s brain begins to mirror the storyteller’s.[2]
 This neural mirroring—called neural coupling—suggests that stories don’t just entertain us.
 They sync us up.
 “A story,” Hasson said, “is the only way to activate parts of the brain so that a listener turns the story into their own idea and experience.”

 But it goes even deeper.
 A compelling narrative can trigger a cascade of neurochemical reactions:

-Dr. Paul Zak, a pioneer in neuroeconomics, found that emotionally engaging stories could boost oxytocin levels by up to 47%—and that listeners with higher oxytocin spikes were more likely to donate, remember, or act.
+Dr. Paul Zak, a pioneer in neuroeconomics, found that emotionally engaging stories could boost oxytocin levels by up to 47%.[3]
+As if that weren’t enough, listeners with higher oxytocin spikes were more likely to donate, remember, or act.

 A story, in other words, doesn’t just move us.
 It moves us to do something.
 And in the context of college admissions, that “something” might just be remembering a student’s name at the end of a long day of reading files.